 Cryptosporidiosis

 Cryptosporidiosis (crypto) is a diarrheal disease caused by very small cryptosporidium parasites.
 The parasite commonly is found in drinking water and recreational water in every region of the United States and throughout the world.
-Cryptosporidium lives in the intestine of infected humans and animals and can also be found in soil, food, water, or surfaces that have been contaminated.
-A person can become infected when he/she swallows the parasite.
+Cryptosporidium lives in the intestines of infected humans and animals and can also be found in soil, food, water, or surfaces that have been contaminated.
+A person can become infected when they swallow the parasite.
 A common symptom is watery diarrhea.
-Other symptoms include: dehydration, weight loss, stomach cramps or pains, fever, nausea, and vomiting.
+Other symptoms include dehydration, weight loss, stomach cramps or pains, fever, nausea, and vomiting.
 Some people with crypto may not have any symptoms at all.
-Symptoms usually occur two days after exposure to cryptosporidium.
+Symptoms usually occur 2 days after exposure to cryptosporidium.